jbriaux/c-bittrex/README.md

 ==============
 Bittrex C API command line - **use at your own risk**.

-This is a C command line to use bittrex API.
+This is a command line to use bittrex API.

 It also contains an example of a bot for minute trading based on RSI 14.